 Poorly fitting shoes which allow the ankle to slide, or unsupportive shoes like high heels, will reduce the stability of your foot and ankle too, increasing your risk of sprain.

 We recommend initially using the rice method to relieve stress on your ankle: rest, ice, compression and elevation.

 After resting your ankle for at least 48 hours, our osteopaths and chiropractors can begin to gently rehabilitate your ankle.

-They’ll use massage and mobilisation techniques to ease your pain and reduce inflammation.
-In turn, this will help improve your mobility and flexibility.
+They’ll use massage and mobilisation techniques to ease your pain while improving your mobility and flexibility.

 They will also carefully examine the muscles and joints in your back, hips, legs and ankles in order to relieve muscle tightness and improve flexibility in your joints, relieving any restrictions to return your full range of motion, and provide your ankle with the support it needs to function correctly.

 During the course of the assessment and treatment, we will address any weaknesses caused by past injuries or surgeries which may have contributed to your sprain.
 This will help ensure full recovery, and reduce your likelihood of re-injury.